pevers/swat/README.md

 # Serverless Webpack Monorepo Typescript Starter

 Heavily inspired on this repo: https://github.com/tommedema/serverless-mono-example .
 This example showcases a monorepo setup for Serverless applications in Typescript using Yarn Workspaces and Webpack.
 The Lambda integrates with [Prisma](https://github.com/prisma/prisma) to demonstrate forcefully including packages that cannot be bundled by Webpack.
+It works by preventing these dependencies to be hoisted to the root folder, by adding them to Yarn's `nohoist` (see `package.json`).

 ## Stack